amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

-The changes could also be captured in a type, something like:
+The changes seem to be a type with the following fields (I call it _legacy_ to mark the difference later with the refactored version):

 ```ts
 type LegacyColumnChange = {